Xalil404/crud-backend/README.md

 * Backend using Django and python
 * Frontend using React
 * iOS Mobile app using SWIFT
-* Front-end and mobile app communicate to a single database using REST API
+* Front-end and mobile app communicate to a single database using REST API; [Swagger](https://crud-backend-for-react-841cbc3a6949.herokuapp.com/swagger/) & [Redoc](https://crud-backend-for-react-841cbc3a6949.herokuapp.com/redoc/) links.